Reliability-based Topology Optimization using Stochastic Gradients: Proposed Methodology

 and update $\alpha$ and $\betaa$ via the gradient descent step

 Here, $\eta_F$ is a step size parameter.
-We note that the stochastic approximations of $\nabla_{\!_{\alpha,\betaa}} J_{F}(\alpha,\betaa)$ are generated independently throughout the updates \eqref{eq:ab}. {Also, a Radon-Nikodym derivative term is avoided in \eqref{eq:Lq_est} and \eqref{eq:ab} as we assume this term is absorbed in the step size $\eta_F$.} During optimization, one may collect the set of designs $\left\{\thetaa^{(j)}\right\}_{j=1}^{n_F}$ from the failure region over a few iterations and then proceed to update the parameters $\alpha$ and $\betaa$ {with $n_F>1$} .
-However, in this paper, we perform the update with the current $\thetaa$ (i.e., $n_F=1$) if it fails for any of the $n$ random samples $\{\xii_i\}_{i=1}^n$ or otherwise keep $\alpha$ and $\betaa$ same. {Once the parameters $\betaa$ are updated, we estimate the stochastic gradients at $k$th iteration as}
+As the number of samples from the failure region remains small during the initial stages of the optimization, we initially use $w_l=0$ for $l=1,\dots,n_{\thetaa}$ to avoid any convergence issue, and only use non-zero weights at the end of the optimization.
+Also, we choose $w_1=w_2=\dots,w_l$ to give same importance to all design parameters.
+We note that the stochastic approximations of $\nabla_{\!_{\alpha,\betaa}} J_{F}(\alpha,\betaa)$ are generated independently throughout the updates \eqref{eq:ab}. { Since the probability measure of $\left\{\thetaa^{(j)}\right\}_{j=1}^{n_F}$ may not exactly be the probability measure of the the design parameters given the failure event, we need to use a Radon-Nikodym derivative term $\frac{p(\thetaa|F)}{\hat{p}(\thetaa)}$ in \eqref{eq:Lq_est}, where $\hat{p}(\thetaa)$ is the probability density of the samples $\left\{\thetaa^{(j)}\right\}_{j=1}^{n_F}$.
+However, we do not write this separately and assume it is absorbed in $\eta_F$. } During optimization, one may collect the set of designs $\left\{\thetaa^{(j)}\right\}_{j=1}^{n_F}$ from the failure region over a few iterations and then proceed to update the parameters $\alpha$ and $\betaa$ {with $n_F>1$} . {However, in this paper, we perform the update with the current $\thetaa$ (i.e., $n_F=1$) if it fails for any of the $n$ random samples $\{\xii_i\}_{i=1}^n$.
+Otherwise, we keep $\alpha$ and $\betaa$ the same.} {Once the parameters $\betaa$ are updated, we estimate the stochastic gradients at $k$th iteration as}

-Algorithm \ref{alg:proposed} summarizes the steps of the proposed stochastic gradient descent method for solving the RBTO problem \eqref{eq:rbdo_defn}.
+Algorithm \ref{alg:proposed} summarizes the steps of this proposed stochastic gradient descent method for solving the RBTO problem \eqref{eq:rbdo_defn}.